jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Managing Java Threads

 - **suspend()** - suspends execution of the currently running thread
-  - applet (running seperate thread) displaying some graphics is not visible -> suspend the thread
+  - applet (running separate thread) displaying some graphics is not visible -> suspend the thread
 - **sleep()** - puts the currently running thread to sleep for a specified amount of time
 - **resume()** - resumes execution of a suspended thread
   - Applet is visible again -> resume the thread and processing